 The maritime industry has never been more regulated and the industry is currently facing, and will face in the years ahead, the most complex safety and environmental regulatory changes in its history.
 These new, complex regulatory requirements present unprecedented risks for the industry.

-In cases of alleged non-compliance, we routinely represent and advise clients at every stage of an investigation, from the initial boarding and inspection of a vessel, in the aftermath of any vessel detention that results, and, if the case is referred for criminal prosecution, during any subsequent grand jury investigation.
+In cases of alleged non-compliance, we routinely represent and advise clients at every stage of an investigation, from the initial boarding and inspection of a vessel, through any vessel detention, and, if the case is referred for criminal prosecution, during any subsequent grand jury investigation.
 When necessary, we forcefully and effectively litigate problems that cannot otherwise be resolved and have successfully defended a number of owners, operators, and crewmembers through trial in both criminal prosecutions and in civil fine and penalty cases.